jswithalex/BACE-Winter2015/week8/classwork.md

 #### jQuery Return Values

-jQuery returns an array object whether it found what you were looking for or not.
+jQuery returns an array object containing 0 or more matching DOM nodes, which is to say it returns an object whether it found what you were looking for or not.
 When your selector string doesn't match, the array is empty.
 When it does match (even in the case of an id selector, which should technically only match the first element found on the page), it should have all of the elements that matched the query string on the given page.
-This is important to note if you intend on using 'truthiness'/'falsiness' to your advantage when writing conditional statements that run only when jQuery returns elements.
+The fact that the return value is always an object is important to note if you intend on using 'truthiness'/'falsiness' to your advantage when writing conditional statements that run only when jQuery returns elements.
 Here's an example:

 ````javascript
 var uls = $('body > ul');